ray-project/ray/doc/source/serve/app-builder-guide.md

 :language: python
 ```

-This application builder function can be used as the import path in the `serve run` CLI command or the config file (as shown below).
+You can use this application buidler function as the import path in the `serve run` CLI command or the config file (as shown below).
 To avoid writing code to handle type conversions and missing arguments, use a [Pydantic object](typed-app-builders) instead.

 ### Passing arguments via `serve run`